 MIT and the Community

-MIT is an integral part of its host city of Cambridge, a diverse and vibrant community noted for its intellectual life, history, and thriving innovation climate.
-With a campus nestled between the active Central and Kendall Squares, and across the Charles River from Boston’s Seaport District, the Institute is in an optimal position to engage in collaborative endeavors with its neighbors and contribute to the growing innovation community.
+MIT is an integral member of its host city of Cambridge, a diverse and vibrant community noted for its intellectual life, history, and thriving innovation climate.
+With a campus nestled between Central and Kendall Squares, and across the Charles River from Boston’s Seaport District, the Institute is in an optimal position to engage in collaborative endeavors with its neighbors and contribute to the growing innovation community.

 Service to the community.
 Since its founding, MIT has maintained a commitment to be a good neighbor and serve the local community.
 The Institute actively supports nonprofit organizations that address local challenges by providing educational programs, financial resources, representation on boards and committees, volunteer engagement, and the use of MIT facilities.
 In addition, members of the MIT community support the Institute’s Community Service Fund, which provides assistance for nonprofits where MIT volunteers are at work.

 Students, faculty, and staff at MIT are involved in a broad range of volunteer activities in the community.
 The Institute's Public Service Center provides programming, guidance, information, and support to those interested in public service, and serves as a resource for both MIT and the community-at-large.